-- 9. Paragraph 9 of the Code requires Members of the House to observe the seven general principles of conduct set out by the Committee on Standards in Public Life.
-These principles apply to all aspects of public life, and provide the context within which the House of Lords Code of Conduct is read and implemented. - 10.
-Complaints will not be entertained solely on the basis of alleged failures to abide by the seven principles (unsupported by specific evidence of a breach of the Code).
+9. Paragraph 9 of the Code requires Members of the House to observe the seven general principles of conduct set out by the Committee on Standards in Public Life.
+These principles apply to all aspects of public life, and provide the context within which the House of Lords Code of Conduct is read and implemented.

+10. Complaints will not be entertained solely on the basis of alleged failures to abide by the seven principles (unsupported by specific evidence of a breach of the Code).
 However, these principles are taken into account when investigating any alleged breach of the provisions in other sections of the Code.
-Thus, for example, an allegation that a Member failed to register a relevant interest would be investigated in the context of the general duty of "honesty", namely that "Holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest".
+Thus, for example, an allegation that a Member failed to register a relevant interest would be investigated in the context of the general duty of "honesty", namely that "Holders of public office should be truthful".